 Tsuhan served as the Editor-in-Chief for IEEE Transactions on Multimedia in 2002-2004.
 He also served on the Editorial Board of IEEE Signal Processing Magazine, and as Associate Editor for IEEE Trans. on Circuits and Systems for Video Technology, IEEE Trans. on Image Processing, IEEE Trans. on Signal Processing, and IEEE Trans. on Multimedia.
 He co-edited a book titled Multimedia Systems, Standards, and Networks.

 Tsuhan received the Charles Wilts Prize at the California Institute of Technology in 1993.
 He was a recipient of the National Science Foundation CAREER Award, from 2000 to 2003.
 He received the Benjamin Richard Teare Teaching Award in 2006, and the Eta Kappa Nu Award for Outstanding Faculty Teaching in 2007.
 He was elected to the Board of Governors, IEEE Signal Processing Society, 2007-2009, and a Distinguished Lecturer, IEEE Signal Processing Society, 2007-2008.
-He was elected as the Vice President of ECE Department Head Association in 2012, and currently serves as the President.
-He is a member of the Phi Tau Phi Scholastic Honor Society, and Fellow of IEEE.
+He was elected as the Vice President of ECE Department Head Association in 2012 and served as President from 2013-2014.
+He is a member of the Phi Tau Phi Scholastic Honor Society and Fellow of IEEE.

 How can millions of photos be easily organized?
 Can we analyze and predict how viral a video might become?
 How closely do people stand together in photographs?
 Can a computer describe an image in the same way a human would?
 Is a patient's treatment working to shrink the tumor?
 Our lab, the Advanced Multimedia Processing (AMP) Lab, is interested in all questions that can be answered in part by analyzing images and videos.
 Our research focuses on visual computing, particularly the aspects of processing, representation, and understanding images and video.
 Because AMP is comprised of students with diverse academic and industrial backgrounds, the group encompasses a wide range of topics, both algorithms and applications from medical imaging analysis to recognizing people and objects, and the geometry of a scene from images.
 Current applications include object recognition when searching many photos for a particular image, image analysis to answer questions about picture content (e.g., how many cars are present?) or in volumetric medical imaging, identifying bloodflow or changes across several images.